 While lavender is a popular go-to for a restless night, it can be quite beneficial for purifying the air in your home too.
 Lavender oil makes an excellent surface disinfectant.
 Plus, with its powerful and long-lasting scent, it makes a fantastic air-purifying essential oil.

 Also known for its ability to stymie the airborne flu virus, eucalyptus also has strong anti-inflammatory properties.
 Moreover, it can improve the air quality in your home by filtering out toxins and other irritants.
+Eucalyptus is also known to help alleviate respiratory problems, and it is also an effective treatment for aching muscles or for relieving joint pain.

-Conifer oils like pine, spruce, and fir, have powerful antibacterial properties as well, thanks to a powerful compound found in them called pinene.
+Conifer oils like pine, spruce, and fir have powerful antibacterial properties as well, thanks to a powerful compound found in them called pinene.
 Moreover, conifer oils are also potent bronchodilators, so if you feel like you’re breathing a bit easier when using them, that could be why.

 Essential oils are great for cleaning too!
 Be sure and check out the best essential oils for disinfecting and cleaning.